nickmeldrum/NOTHS-Coding-Test/TypeScript/README.md

  * To run the original test script: `npm run app`.
 This will recompile from source, then execute the test script in node.
  * To run the tests (with coverage): `npm test`.
 (This will also run the linter.)

+## CI (deployment)

+ * The npm task: `npm test` will run the linter, code coverage and unit tests.
+If any of these fails with lint warning, low code coverage or unit test failures the process with exit with a 1 as an exit code.
+This will break the build, and is therefore all we should need as a gatekeeper task in the build.

 ## Development

 We recommend that while developing we run the tests in 'watch' mode continuously using `npm run watch`.